bhambleton/text-adventure/README.md

 # text-adventure
-Text-based adventure game.
+Text-based Adventure Game for an Operating Systems 1 course.

+The game is based on old text adventure games like [Colossal Cave Adventure](http://en.wikipedia.org/wiki/Colossal_Cave_Adventure)

-Players can move from room to room, searching for the end room to win the game!
+Players can move from room to room by typing the name of the room.
+The goal is to reach the end room to win the game!

 **Disclaimer:** There is some redundancy in the use of files to generate the game's room files.
-This was done for practice reading to and writing from files.
+This was done for practice reading to and writing from files because it was an assignment for a course.
 A *cleaner* implementation would simply utilize the data structures generated to store game layout and room information.

 # Usage
 Compile with `make`